brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 add()(1)(2)(3)(4); // 10
 {% endhighlight %}

-With a bit of ES6 syntax, in the spread operator, and the reduce function, along with the power of currying in JavaScript, an interview question like this can be solved with elegance and ease.
+With a bit of ES6 syntax, the spread operator, the reduce function, and the power of currying in JavaScript, an interview question like this can be solved with elegance and ease.